Pseudoinverse Graph Convolutional Networks: Fast Filters Tailored for Large Eigengaps of Dense Graphs and Hypergraphs: Fast setup in special cases

 for all $i\neq j$, where the $x_i \in \mathbb{R}^3$ denote the point coordinates and $\sigma > 0$ is a localization parameter.
 This graph setup is often used for Spectral Clustering \citep{ng01spectralclustering}.
 A smaller value for $\sigma$ leads to a sparser graph.
 However, it may be beneficial for the graph to incorporate more non-local information by means of a larger value for $\sigma$, which leads to a dense graph.

 In this setting, the pseudoinverse assembly can be accelerated considerably.
 The smallest Laplacian eigenvalues and corresponding eigenvectors can be approximated accurately and efficiently by exploiting a fast summation scheme based on the Non-Equispaced Fast Fourier Transform \citep[NFFT; see][]{alfke18}.
 This method has the remarkable property that it avoids assembling the $n^2$ adjacency entries altogether and that its computational effort for computing a small number of eigenvalues only scales linearly in $n$ instead of the usual quadratic behaviour.
 By combining the NFFT algorithm with our low-rank approximation scheme, the computational effort is significantly reduced, especially for large $n$.
 Even though the amount of similarity information we look at is in $\mathcal{O}(n^2)$ and we do not discard any structure, the total complexity of our method with constant $r$ scales only like $\mathcal{O}(n)$.
 For all details on the NFFT method, we refer to \citet{alfke18}.
+Note that the NFFT-based fast multiplication for point cloud data Laplacians is applicable beyond our proposed filter whenever such a graph Laplacian matrix vector product is required.